- Target group

 Target group and admission requirements

 Dutch 5A is a follow up course to Dutch 4B.
-The course is an advanced course of Dutch as a second language (NT2) for international students of Leiden University.
+The course is an advanced course of Dutch as a second language (NT2) for international students of Leiden University, and for participants who wish to follow a non-intensive course.
+This course covers half of the material of a regular Dutch 5 course.

 For this course knowledge of the language is required.
 Those who have a certificate from the previous course can enrol directly.
 Others are required to check by means of an entrance exam if they have sufficient knowledge to take part.
-This is a computerised test which you can only do at the Language Centre.
-Please get in touch with us to make an appointment and we will make a reservation for you: 071 - 5272332 / email@example.com
+Please get in touch with us to make an appointment firstname.lastname@example.org

 - The maximum number of participants for this course is 14.